PelionIoT/pelion-ready-example/README.md

 The Ethernet interface is included within Mbed OS, so you do not need to add a library.

-1. Include the header file for the interface.
+1. Include the header file for the interface:

     ```
     #include "EthernetInterface.h"
     ```

-2. Declare the network interface object.
+2. Declare the network interface object:

     ```
     EthernetInterface net;
     ```

-3. Connect the interface.
+3. Connect the interface:

     ```
     status = net.connect();
     ```

-4. When Pelion Client is started, pass the network interface.
+4. When the Client is started, pass the network interface:

     ```
     SimpleMbedCloudClient client(&net, &sd, &fs);
     ```

-##### Example of network initialization for WiFi using Mbed OS 5.9 and older versions
+##### Example of network initialization for Wi-Fi using Mbed OS 5.9 and older versions

-This example references the ESP8266 WiFi module, but the instructions are applicable to other modules.
+This example references the ESP8266 Wi-Fi module, but the instructions are applicable to other modules.

-1. Add the ESP8266 WiFi interface driver (esp8266-driver) if it is not already added.
+1. Add the ESP8266 Wi-Fi interface driver (esp8266-driver) if it is not already added:

     ```
     mbed add https://github.com/ARMmbed/esp8266-driver